goatshriek/stumpless/docs/test.md

 This will generate a report file `coverage.html` that you can open in your browser to see overall percentage reports and inspect coverage of specific files in detail.

+There are a few caveats to keep in mind with coverage testing.
+First, it can slow down the test suite considerably due to the instrumentation inserted into the binaries.
+Don't default to enabling coverage with `-DCOVERAGE=ON` in all of your builds: only do this when you need to check coverage.
+The easiest way to do this is to have a separate build directory such as `build-coverage` that you go to when you need to run a coverage test.

+Second, note that the `clean` build target will _not_ remove coverage files from the build directory.
+If you have made changes and need to make sure that previously covered lines are still being covered, you will need to remove these yourself, either by manually deleting them or starting a fresh build directory entirely.